splace/os/xattribs/README.md

 # xattribs
 access to [extended file attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), by extending an existing os.File to give it the required methods, methods that are restricted to one particular namespace at a time.

+caveat: is supported on virtually all modern FS's, but some have limited size and/or copying a file between fs's may loose them.(check link)

 Linux supported, Mac not difficult, Windows possible.

 example: reads its own executables dropbox attribute.(so has to be compiled into a dropbox folder.)